 H. Westley Clark

-Dr. H. Westley Clark is currently the Dean’s Executive Professor of Public Health at Santa Clara University in Santa Clara, California.
-He is formerly the Director of the Center for Substance Abuse Treatment, Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services, where he led the agency’s national effort to provide effective and accessible treatment to all Americans with addictive disorders.
-Dr. Clark was also the former chief of the Associated Substance Abuse Programs at the U.S. Department of Veterans Affairs Medical Center in San Francisco, California and a former associate clinical professor, Department of Psychiatry, University of California at San Francisco (UCSF).
-Dr. Clark served as a senior program consultant to the Robert Wood Johnson, Substance Abuse Policy Program, a co-investigator on a number of the National Institute on Drug Abuse-funded research grants.
-He worked for Senator Edward Kennedy as a health counsel on the US Senate Committee of Labor and Human Resources.
+Dr. H. Westley Clark is currently the Dean’s Executive Professor of Public Health at Santa Clara University.
+He is formerly the Director of the Center for Substance Abuse Treatment, Substance Abuse and Mental Health Services Administration (SAMSHA), U.S. Department of Health and Human Services, where he led the agency’s national effort to provide effective and accessible treatment to all Americans with addictive disorders.
+Clark was also the former chief of the Associated Substance Abuse Programs at the U.S. Department of Veterans Affairs Medical Center in San Francisco, California and a former associate clinical professor, Department of Psychiatry, University of California at San Francisco (UCSF).
+Clark served as a senior program consultant to the Robert Wood Johnson, Substance Abuse Policy Program, a co-investigator on a number of the National Institute on Drug Abuse-funded research grants.
+He worked for Sen. Edward Kennedy (MA) as a health counsel on the U.S. Senate Committee of Labor and Human Resources.

 He has received numerous awards for his contributions to the field of substance abuse treatment, including: the 2015 Lisa Mojer-Torres Award from Faces and Voices of Recovery; the 2015 James Ralph Memorial Award for Outstanding Public Service from the Black Psychiatrist of America; the 2015 Annual Award, American Society of Addiction Medicine; a 2013 Friend of the Field Award from AATOD; a 2013 Life Time Achievement Award, American Public Health Association, ATOD section; the 2013 Public Policy Award, American Society of Addiction Medicine; the 2011 Gold Key Award, National Council on Alcoholism and Drug Dependence; a 2008 President Rank of Distinguished Executive Award; and a 2003 President Rank of Meritorious Executive Award in the Senior Executive Service.
 He was awarded the 2008 John P. McGovern Award from the American Society of Addiction Medicine for his contributions toward increased understanding of the relationship between addiction and society.
 Other awards include the U.S. Department of Health and Human Services Secretary’s Award for Distinguished Service; Vernelle Fox Award from the California Society of Addiction Medicine for excellence in Addiction Medicine, Education and Public Service, 2000.

-Larry is a member of the Democratic National Committee, and was appointed by Senator Bernie Sanders as vice-chair of the Unity Reform Commission whose mandate is to democratize the party structures and presidential nominating process.
+Cohen is a member of the Democratic National Committee, and was appointed by Sen. Bernie Sanders (VT) as vice-chair of the Unity Reform Commission whose mandate is to democratize the party structures and presidential nominating process.

 Mark Jwayad is a writer and filmmaker living in Los Angeles and working around the world.
-Originally from Portland, Oregon, Jwayad attended the University of San Francisco and studied Performing Arts & Social Justice (one major).
+Originally from Portland, Oregon, Jwayad attended the University of San Francisco and studied Performing Arts & Social Justice.
 He continued with a Masters in Film Directing from Chapman University.
 Jwayad spent several years working with actors in the commercial casting world.
 Today, his work ranges from short-form to film and television development.
 He writes and directs comedic, dramatic, and documentary content for various brands and non-profits.
-His work documenting veteran's stories has led him to a deep concern for veteran's healthcare.
+His work documenting veterans’ stories has led him to a deep concern for veterans’ health care.

-Charlynn Johns is the Executive Director of Sunshine After Rain Ministries, faith-based nonprofit founded over 20 years ago.
+Charlynn Johns is the Executive Director of Sunshine After Rain Ministries, faith-based non-profit founded over 20 years ago.
 For the past ten years she has worked with military families and veterans, developing a website, Battle Buddy Info, a collection of resources to help veterans find assistance when they need it.
-She is the advisor to Texas Vets Cares for Health Care, a group of stakeholders, veterans and concerned patriots who are working to ensure veterans know legislative information that will have long-term consequences; considered by many to be an expert when it comes to current efforts and issues on privatizing the VA.
+She is the advisor to Texas Vets Cares for Health Care, a group of stakeholders, veterans and concerned patriots who are working to ensure veterans know legislative information that will have long-term consequences.
+She is considered by many to be an expert when it comes to current efforts and issues on privatizing the VA.
 She was awarded the 2017 Honoree of the Year by Greater Dallas Veterans Council for her work.

-Dorothy Salmon is a civic and business leader in Napa County known affectionately as “Auntie Dorothy.”
-Dorothy was a key fundraiser for Measure A, which brought about a renaissance in Napa County and in particular the City of Napa.
+Dorothy Salmon known affectionately as “Auntie Dorothy,” is a civic and business leader in Napa County.
+Salmon was a key fundraiser for Measure A, which brought about a renaissance in Napa County and, in particular, the City of Napa.

-Dorothy and her husband, John, host a 150 plus member Napa Valley Leadership Council Informative Lunch Group consisting of a cross-section of Napa Valley business and community leaders.
+Salmon and her husband, John, host a 150-plus member Napa Valley Leadership Council Informative Lunch Group consisting of a cross-section of Napa Valley business and community leaders.
 For 22 years, The Council Lunch group has met monthly with the goal of informing and creating common ground regarding major social and economic challenges facing Napa County.

-Dorothy believes in partnerships and community building, bringing people together to create what might seem impossible, possible.
-Dorothy is dedicated to ensuring that our returning veterans to California are truly welcomed home by their communities and The Pathway Home becomes Napa County’s gift and model for how robust partnerships can make that happen with a template for how to do it step-by-step.
+Salmon believes in partnerships and community building, bringing people together to create what might seem impossible, possible.
+Salmon is dedicated to ensuring that our returning veterans to California are truly welcomed home by their communities and The Pathway Home becomes Napa County’s gift and model for how robust partnerships can make that happen with a template for how to do it step-by-step.

 KenNeth w.
 Watterson

 Kenneth W. Watterson joined the United States Marine Corps in January 1965 and took basic training in San Diego, California.
-After basic training he received orders to Viet Nam and arrived there in July 1965.
+After basic training he received orders to Vietnam and arrived there in July 1965.
 After thirteen months, he was re-assigned to Camp Pendleton, California.
-Ken volunteered to go back to Viet Nam for his second tour in July 1967.
+Watterson volunteered to go back to Vietnam for his second tour in July 1967.
 During that time he received wounds on his 21st birthday while out on operations.
-Again, after 13 months of duty in Viet Nam he was assigned back to Camp Pendleton, California.
+Again, after 13 months of duty in Vietnam he was assigned back to Camp Pendleton, California.

-Ken is a life member of the Marine Corps League, Veterans of Foreign Wars, Disabled Veterans of America, Viet Nam Veterans of America, Military Order of the Purple Hearts, AMVets, 1st Marine Division Association, 3rd Marine Division Association & 5th Marine Division Association.
+Watterson is a life member of the Marine Corps League, Veterans of Foreign Wars (VFW), Disabled Veterans of America (DAV), Vietnam Veterans of America (VVA), Military Order of the Purple Hearts, AMVETS, 1st Marine Division Association, 3rd Marine Division Association & 5th Marine Division Association.